miroapp/app-examples/examples/node-stickies-csv/README.md

 ## Miro REST sticky notes with tags

-This sample app show you how to use the [Miro Node.js client](https://www.npmjs.com/package/@mirohq/miro-api) to interact with the [Miro REST API](https://developers.miro.com/reference/api-reference).
+This sample app shows you how to use the [Miro Node.js client](https://www.npmjs.com/package/@mirohq/miro-api) to interact with the [Miro REST API](https://developers.miro.com/reference/api-reference).
 The app uses the available CRUD (create, read, update, delete) methods to add and manage sticky notes with tags on a Miro board.

 Miro capabilities covered in this sample app: